 While the main focus of Woodward Tahoe Summer Camp is our residential programs, we understand that some campers are not ready for that experience yet.
 Day camp is available for all programs.
 LEARN MORE

 As soon as you have your camper registered for camp you will want to start thinking about transportation to and from Woodward Tahoe.
-Campers come to camp via airplane, car and the Woodward Tahoe shuttle bus.
+Campers come to camp via airplane, bus and car.
 LEARN MORE

 Packing for camp is so much fun and adds to the excitement and anticipation of the summer, but sometimes it can be overwhelming.
 We have compiled a complete packing list of all your child’s needs for their time at camp- and remember if they forget ANYTHING we will do all that we can to get them what they need.
 We are committed to treating your child like our family.
 Please make sure to label all clothing, personal items and equipment with your camper’s name.
 LEARN MORE